ewaldmire/ascender/docs/docsite/rst/userguide/credential_types.rst

     }
   }

-In this example, Ascender will write a temporary file that contains:
+In this example, climber will write a temporary file that contains:

 .. code-block:: text